Is Marijuana Addictive? The Truth Behind This Controversial DrugAlyssa

 Although marijuana is addictive, why do so many people believe otherwise?
 One possible reason is that marijuana is not nearly as addictive as other drugs like cocaine or methamphetamines.
 While these drugs are often so addictive that people need to check into rehab centers to help them quit, many people who use marijuana will never develop this same type of dependence.
 You don’t hear nearly as many accounts of people checking into rehab because of marijuana either.
 Another possible reason for this misinformation is because marijuana use has become so mainstream.
 With so many states starting to legalize marijuana, many people may believe that marijuana is completely harmless.

 Some people are more prone to get addicted to marijuana as well.
 Genetics, use habits, and a person’s mental health can all play a factor in whether or not they become addicted to marijuana.
 Marijuana can lead to both physical and psychological dependence as well.
-Physical dependence on marijuana may lead to withdrawal symptoms such as irritability, anxiety, depression, insomnia, headaches, sweating, fever, or chills.4 Those who frequently turn to marijuana to ease their anxiety or other mental health problems may develop a psychological dependence on the drug when this coping style become habitual.
+Physical dependence on marijuana may lead to withdrawal symptoms such as irritability, anxiety, depression, insomnia, headaches, sweating, fever, or chills.4 Those who frequently turn to marijuana or CBD gummies to ease their anxiety or other mental health problems may develop a psychological dependence on the drug when this coping style become habitual.

 Marijuana addiction symptoms include: